WinterWyrm12/backend-development-workspace/README.md

 **Plan for Semester:**
-- Progress tracker: I can use this repository to view my progress as I grow through the semester.s
+- Progress tracker: I can use this repository to view my progress as I grow through the semester.

+//note: add link before unit 2 (ceheck rize)